 On this page we will answer some of the questions relating to NMG.
 This information may help in your decision when looking for a product, installing the product, or can be used in the event of a problem when installing.
-The contents of the FAQ's are the results of set questions to NovaTec and therefore can and will be regularly updated.
+The contents of the FAQs are the results of questions set to NovaTec and therefore can and will be regularly updated.

 For which applications can the GSM Gateway be used?